treyimiller/CMPINF-Final/README.md

 Then, we compare the firearms seized, and the neighborhood they were seized from.
 They are then ranked and compared.
 Comparing the neighborhood's fire incidents.
 Searching for the highest income neighborhoods and ranking them.
-Searching for the highest housing values in neighborhoods and ranking them.
+Getting the ratio of income to population and ranking the results.

 ## THE WINNER:

-Name
+Oakwood!